Install Hotjar heatmaps, recordings & polls on catalogs with Google Tag Manager

-We've already published an article in which we teach you how to set up Google Tag Manager (GTM) in your account.
-Before you move on to the actual tutorial, you should know that this feature is included in the Enterprise and Elite plans.
+We've already published an article where we teach you how to set up Google Tag Manager (GTM) in your account.
+Before moving on to the actual tutorial, you should know that this feature is included in the Enterprise plan.

 Once you complete those initial steps, you need to log in to your Hotjar account.
 If you don't have an account yet, you should sign up for one (it's free).

-2. In the Website field enter your Flipsnack profile URL.
-If you don't know your profile URL, you should go to Brand identity - Brand Profile - Settings and copy the URL from the Default profile URL field.
+2. In the Website field, enter your Flipsnack profile URL.
+If you don't know your profile URL, you should go to Branding - Brand Profile - Settings and copy the URL from the Default workspace profile URL field.
 If you are using a custom domain/ subdomain, copy that URL instead.

 Site type: Media or Other

 Site owner: Select your organization from the list.

 3. There are multiple ways to proceed from here, so I'll show you the easiest one.

 Click on the organization icon on the top left, then on your Flipsnack profile URL.
 It will take you to a new page in which there are multiple options for adding the Hotjar tracking in GTM.